 The Improvements After Converting to Veridian

 All four instances were launched in early 2017 and have received positive feedback from users and other Michigan libraries.
 It has been a great experience for both CMU and Veridian.
 The upgrade to Veridian has brought a number of improvements to the CMU collections, including:

 Veridian has improved the user experience in many ways.
 For instance, Veridian’s search result snippets (see image below) give users a small paragraph around the matched query to help them quickly determine the relevance of the matched records, making the content of the collections significantly more discoverable.

 Veridian also has many user-oriented features to make the collections more useful and interesting, and to encourage users to engage more with the collections, their content, and CMU.
 For example “My account” (see image below) allows researchers to create their own collection of records and share it with others.
-Veridian’s “User Text Correction” feature, as well as comments and tags, encourages users to contribute to improving the content of the collections, which has been shown to considerably increase the amount of time many users spend using the site.
+Veridian’s “User Text Correction” feature, as well as comments and tags, encourages users to help improve the content of the collections, which has been shown to considerably increase the amount of time many users spend using the site.

 Easier to Maintain the System

 The migration to Veridian has greatly simplified the system by reducing the number of collections from several dozen to only four Veridian instances.
 And with the ability to set metadata at different “levels” in Veridian (i.e. publication-level, document-level and page-level), CMU can now manage the collection much more efficiently.
 For example, tasks which were previously difficult and prone to error (e.g. managing the metadata associated with a large collection of newspapers) are now very simple.